SamuelRodriguess/acme-bank-service/README.md

 - File accesses are sanitized to prevent path traversal attacks

 ## Project Structure
+Project Structure Overview
+This project follows a modular and organized structure to keep the code maintainable and scalable.

-- `app.js` - main Express app and routes
+- app.js - The main Express application setup.
+It configures the app, middleware, and connects the route modules.

-- `db/` - SQLite database files and queries
+- db/ - Contains SQLite database files and query modules responsible for data management.

-- `views/` - templates for rendering pages (e.g., forum, ledger)
+- views/ - Holds EJS templates for rendering dynamic pages such as forum, ledger, and others.

+- controllers/ - Contains controller modules that process HTTP requests, validate data, and interact with service layers.

+- routes/ - Defines the routing modules that map URLs to the controller functions.
+Each router is modular and focused on a specific part of the application.

+- services/ - Implements business logic and data operations abstracted from controllers, responsible for interacting with the database or external APIs.

+- config/ - Configuration files including middleware setup, security settings, and database connection configurations.

+- public/ - Static assets like CSS, client-side JavaScript, and images served directly to clients.

+- middlewares/ - Custom Express middleware functions for authentication, rate limiting, error handling, etc.

 ## App
   <table>